InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Getting Started/Inplay SMULL Development Guide.md

 |0x01|Fail|

-### **Write SMULL settings: 0xA043**
+### **Set SMULL configurations: 0xA043**

-As aforementioned, the SMULL settings include 7 parameters.
+As aforementioned, the SMULL configurations include 7 parameters.
 You can set these parameters all at once by issuing this command.

 Send:    **0xA0 0x43 0x00 0x0C B0~B11**
 |Byte|Comment|